 About Dialogic Practice

-Dialogic Practice emphasizes listening and responding to the whole person in a context – rather than simply treating his or her symptoms.
+Dialogic Practice restores human values by emphasizing listening and responding to the whole person in a context – rather than simply treating his or her symptoms.
 In psychiatric settings, this is accomplished primarily through a treatment meeting, or Open Dialogue.
-Arising from the influence of the philosophical writings of Mikhail Bakhtin on systemic family therapy, Dialogic Practice can also be effectively applied to more ordinary couple, group, and family therapy, as well as community work in schools.
+Drawing on the dialogic principles of the Russian philosopher Mikhail Bakhtin, this approach can also be applied in individual, couple, and family therapy..

 This conversation, or dialogue, is not “about” the person, but is instead a way of “being with” the person and living through the situation together.
-Referred to as “Withness Practices” by Tom Anderson, M.D., this process mitigates the sense of isolation and distance that a crisis can produce and gives the person at the center of the dialogue greater voice and agency.
+This process mitigates the sense of isolation and distance that a crisis can produce and gives the person at the center of the concern greater voice and agency.
 Ultimately, this allows them to participate more meaningfully in both the conversation and the resulting decisions about their own lives.

 “Dialogic process is a humane way of working with people in distress as well as those who care about them.
 It does not need to replace any techniques – it enhances other approaches.
 Whereas in other practices the “therapeutic alliance” is something that may be valued, it can be taken for granted.
 Dialogic process puts a focus on that alliance and this way it enriches all approaches.’